armaan-abraham/armaan-abraham.github.io/_posts/writing/2024-04-15-proof-of-deceptive-misalignment-absence.md

 layout: post
 title: "Proving the absence of deceptive misalignment"
 date: 2024-04-15 12:00:00 -0500
+excerpt: "An answer I gave to an interview question about designing a model that avoids deceptive alignment."
 ---

 *This is an answer I gave to an interview question about